dsuth10/powerpoint-react/README.md

 - Navigate to Chat and type a prompt, e.g., "Write a 3‑slide deck about observability pillars."
 - Expected result in dev (no API key): assistant reply renders as slide cards (title, bullets, optional image) via `SlidePreview`.
 - **Test the Complete Flow**: After generating slides in Chat, click "Slides" in the sidebar to navigate to the Slides section and test PowerPoint generation.
+- **Test Slide Editing**: Use the "Edit Slide" button in the Slides section to test AI-assisted editing of titles, bullet points, notes, and images.
 - **Note**: The application now uses a polling-based progress system for PowerPoint generation, which is more reliable than the previous WebSocket implementation.